top of page

 This Floating or Suspended Orange Tree in an earthenware container was created in 1993 by the Israeli sculptor Ran Morin and has become a Jaffa icon.
 It is a real Jaffa orange tree suspended one foot above the ground by metal cables that blooms and produces fruit.
 It has a discrete drip system.
 Like many works of art, it is possible to see depths of meaning within it.
 Those suggested include that all of us are like children, confined in our shells and moving further and further from nature and our own backgrounds.
 It could symbolize the Jewish people formerly uprooted from their land but continuing to bear fruit.
 It could also be an ode to the Jaffa orange that participated in the rebirth of Israel.
 Other interpretations are welcome!

-• Return to the T-junction, make your way on the tiled and then asphalt-covered road via the right fork to Ramses II City Gate (H).
+• Return to the T-junction, make your way on the tiled and then asphalt-covered road via the right fork to the Jaffa tel and Ramses II City Gate (H).
 During the time of Ramses II, this triumphal gate was situated at the entrance to the tel.
 The tel is now higher than it was then because of the accumulation over the centuries of the debris of destroyed and decayed buildings.

 • Continue to the left of the fork on this tiled path.
 Then take the short stairway on the right up to Gan HaPisgah (I).
 There is an incredible view of the Tel Aviv coastline from this section of the park.